rakaar/rakaar.github.io/_posts/2021-07-19-nginx-common-mis.md

 This is because the configuration in `default` file in `/etc/nginx/sites-available` is given priority over your configuration, which is written in separate file.
 To disable the `Ubunut default page`, you can simply remove the symlink of `default` using `unlink` in `/etc/nginx/sites-enabled` directory using - `sudo unlink /etc/nginx/sites-available/default`.

+## Apendinx

+This happened to me twice till now - once while working on [KWoC](https://kwoc.kossiitkgp.org/), the other time on [project-ias](https://projectias.neera.ai/).
+Thanks to [Mukul Mehta](https://mukul-mehta.in/), for explaining the cause of error during KWoC.
+I was lucky to be present in the call as a mere spectator, when he was fixing this.